-Confidentiality and Information Sharing (see also KCSIE: Part Two Information sharing)
+Confidentiality and Information Sharing (see also KCSIE 2023, pg.
+391)

 OLOL CMAT academies will make every effort to maintain confidentiality and guard against unwanted publicity while an allegation is being investigated or considered.

 In a strategy discussion or the initial evaluation of the case, the agencies involved should share all the relevant information they have about the person who is subject to the allegation, and about the alleged victim.